WantedPurpose/Spotify-Discord-Music-Player/README.md

 <h1 align="center">Spotify Music Player Bot</h1>

 This bot is a music player for Discord servers that allows users to play and search for songs on Spotify.
 It uses the `Spotipy` library to search for songs and retrieve track information, including preview URLs.
 Users can search for songs using the `search` command, and select a song from the list of search results to play.
-The bot also includes commands for playing a specific song, skipping to the next song in the queue, and disconnecting from the voice channel.

 ## Configuration
 `1` You have to get `client_id` and `client_secret` for the Spotify API.